 The Zebra Setup Utility is designed to assist you with installing these interfaces.
-Be sure to review the cabling and unique parameters for each physical printer communication interface in Interface Cable Requirements on page 34 and Interface Wiring on page 89.
-This will help you make configuration setup choices before and immediately after applying power to the printer.
+Review the cabling and unique parameters for each physical printer communication interface in Interface Wiring on page 101.
+This will help you make configuration setup choices both before and immediately after applying power to the printer.

 CAUTION: Keep the power switch in the OFF position when attaching the interface cable.
-The power cord must be inserted into the power supply and the power receptacle on the back of the printer before you connect or disconnect the communications cables.
+The power cord must be inserted into the power supply and the power receptacle on the back of the printer before you connect or disconnect any printer interface communications cables.